 Ever since I can remember, I’ve always enjoyed taking a food idea, recipe or meal and making it my own.

 Even my predominantly-vegetarian Mama tried this one when she came over… and loved it!
 You could say that it’s become a bit of a favourite in our house.
+I also love this chicken with my take on Greek salad and baked potato wedges.
+Yummmmmm!

 - 2 chicken breasts, flattened